About Kay Danes

 The Kay Danes Story

-In one of her most significant achievements, Dr Danes led a critical evacuation operation in 2021 that saved thousands of at-risk Afghans during the Taliban takeover.
-Coordinating a complex network of veterans, aid workers, and intelligence operators, she established crucial evacuation routes through Kabul Airport and neighbouring countries.
-Her influential advocacy resulted in landmark changes to Australian immigration policy, creating pathways for previously excluded Afghan allies.
-Her exceptional leadership in this crisis was recognised with the prestigious American Ingenuity Award in December 2024, acknowledging her pivotal role in protecting American allies following the U.S. withdrawal from Afghanistan.
+In 2021, Dr Danes coordinated a critical evacuation operation that saved thousands of at-risk Afghans during the Taliban takeover.
+Working with veterans, aid workers, and intelligence operators, she established evacuation routes through Kabul Airport and neighbouring countries.
+Her advocacy resulted in landmark changes to Australian immigration policy, creating pathways for previously excluded Afghan allies.
+She received the American Ingenuity Award in December 2024 for her role in protecting American allies following the U.S. withdrawal from Afghanistan.

-A recipient of the Medal of the Order of Australia, Dr Danes' humanitarian contributions have earned her numerous accolades, including Rotary International awards and Australia Day Honours.
-Her expertise is regularly sought at high-level international forums, including U.S. Congressional events, the National Press Club, and the Conference on World Affairs.
-Her dedication to education and community development has been recognised with the prestigious Moreton Bay College Medal.
+A recipient of the Medal of the Order of Australia, Dr Danes has earned numerous accolades including Rotary International awards and Australia Day Honours.
+Her expertise is regularly sought at international forums such as U.S. Congressional events, the National Press Club, and the Conference on World Affairs.
+She has been recognised with the Moreton Bay College Medal for her dedication to education and community development.

-As a passionate advocate for military personnel welfare, Dr Danes has led crucial reforms within the Australian Defence Force (ADF), focusing on improving arbitration processes and addressing mental health concerns among service members and veterans.
-Her strategic recommendations have significantly influenced government policy and institutional practices.
+Dr Danes has led crucial reforms within the Australian Defence Force, focusing on arbitration processes and mental health concerns among service members and veterans.
+Her recommendations have significantly influenced government policy and institutional practices.

-Drawing from her personal experience surviving torture as a hostage in 2000, Dr Danes has become a powerful voice for change, successfully advocating for reforms in Australian policy regarding citizens wrongfully detained overseas.
+Drawing from her experience surviving torture as a hostage in 2000, Dr Danes has successfully advocated for reforms in Australian policy regarding citizens wrongfully detained overseas.

 [Tele Conference (LINK): Senate Foreign Affairs, Defence and Trade References Committee Inquiry.
 The testimony of Dr Kay Danes, OAM courtesy of the Australian Wrongful and Arbitrary Alliance (AWADA).